-It’s Time to Try a Tuna Casserole
+It’s Time to Try Tuna Casserole Again

 I don’t know about you but tuna casserole was a staple in our house growing up.
 It was cheap, quick, could be made from things in your panty, and would easily feed a family of 6.
+It’s a classic casserole recipe and like creamy chicken tetrazzini it’s so much better than what I grew up with.

 But my mom (like all moms in the 70’s) used cream of mushroom soup to make hers.
 You can elevate this boring sounding casserole by eliminating the canned soup and making a flavorful cheesy sauce with or without mushrooms.